 Now that you have all your belongings in the new home, it is time to sort out the last items for your home security.
 What should you do?

 The next item to check is the outside lights.
 Are they motion activated?
 If the answer is no, consider opting for a smart camera that has a light feature.
 Not only will the camera record any activity, but the light will shine on any unwanted visitors looking to sneak by without notice.
+Along with this, double-check if your smoke detectors and alarms are working properly and according to state guidelines.
+Sometimes, natural disasters and mishaps can also be threatening to your safety.

 Finally, go and say hello to your new neighbours.
 Kindly introduce yourself and get to know their names.
 By having friendly neighbours, you can then call on them for minor help when you’re away.
 They can take care of your mail and watch over your place for any suspicious activity.